 When diagnosed early, eye pressure, also referred to as intraocular pressure, can be controlled and glaucoma damage prevented.

-An alternative treatment is the selective laser trabeculoplasty (SLT) laser eye procedure which can be carried out at our clinic.
+An alternative treatment is the selective laser trabeculoplasty (SLT) laser eye procedure which can be carried out at our clinic by an ophthalmologist.

 On this page, we explain what glaucoma is, the symptoms of glaucoma, how it's treated and some frequently asked questions.